 • DISCRETIONARY POWERS OF THE COURT IN CUSTODY CASES

 From the provision of Section 71(1) of the Matrimonial Causes Act, it will be appreciated that the Court has a wide discretion in custody matters.
-The Court has a discretion to make such order in respect of custody, guardianship, welfare, advancement or education of the child as it thinks fit.
-Rarely, will the exercise of the discretion be set aside.
+The Court has the discretion to make such order in respect of custody, guardianship, welfare, maintenance, advancement or education of the child as it thinks fit.

 • THE ROLE OF WELFARE OFFICERS IN CUSTODY CASES

-Section 71(2) of the Matrimonial Causes Act provides:
+Section 71(2) of the Matrimonial Causes Act provides that:

 The report of the welfare officer is expected to cover all aspects of the life and welfare of the child in question.
 The relationship of the child with the parents and other arrangements for the welfare and education of the child should also be included in the report.
 This will assist the court in making its order.